SubAssist: Building Trade Office Automation Product

 Success metrics ($25m company):

-• $1m revenue preserved in at-risk revenue and an additional $1m revenue from other clients in 12 months
+• $1 million in at-risk revenue preserved, plus an additional $1 million in new revenue from other clients in the first 12 months

-• Rapid deployment for stunt marketing event for Bud Light after the 2018 Super Bowl
+• Instant card delivery enabled rapid deployment for a Bud Light stunt marketing event after the 2018 Super Bowl

-• <1 second from submission to distribution of a card versus hours or days for competing solutions
+• Less than one second from rebate submission to card delivery, compared to hours or days with other solutions

 HomeBack to Products